codahale/lockstitch/README.md

 ## Performance

-Both BLAKE3 and ChaCha8 benefit significantly from the use of SIMD operations, allowing them to process larger inputs and outputs in parallel.
+Both BLAKE3 and AEGIS128L benefit significantly from the use of specific CPU operations.

-The SIMD optimizations in the `blake3` and `chacha20` crates require enabling specific CPU features in your build. `blake3` has optimizations for AVX2, AVX512, SSE2, and SSE4.1 on Intel CPUs and NEON on ARM CPUs. `chacha20` has optimizations for AVX2 and SSE2 on Intel CPUs.
+The SIMD optimizations in the `blake3` crate requires either enabling specific CPU features in your build or using the `std` feature for auto-detection. `blake3` has optimizations for AVX2, AVX512, SSE2, and SSE4.1 on Intel CPUs and NEON on ARM CPUs.

 To compile a x86-64 binary with support for AVX2 and SSE2, for example, create a `.cargo/config.toml` file with the following: